Have you ever agreed to the terms and clauses without actually reading them?

 If the price is right…

-If all that mattered were the price, then there’d be no need for much more than a sentence or two saying the buyer agrees to pay and the seller agrees to accept the tidy sum of $… for the property.
+If all that mattered was the price, then there’d be no need for much more than a sentence or two saying the buyer agrees to pay and the seller agrees to accept the tidy sum of $… for the property.
 Thankfully there is a lot more to it.

 Sales & Purchase Agreement – a collection of negotiations